Nicola Sturgeon visits Crieff Nutcracker Christmas Shop

 And then a Whole Roomful of People Laughed at my Head…

-I was next in line, and all psyched up to say, “I’m from Blue Noun, a new kind of language school based here in Crieff,” when all attention went upwards towards my young unicorn instead.
+I was next in line.
+I was psyched up to say, “I’m from Blue Noun, a new kind of language school based here in Crieff,” when all attention went upwards towards my young unicorn instead.

-Nicola Sturgeon admired as the unicorn waggled its ears some more (while I did a frankly terrible job of keeping my eye contact on her, and not the rest of the room staring back).
+Nicola Sturgeon admired as the unicorn waggled its ears some more, while I did a terrible job of keeping my eye contact on her (and not the rest of the room staring back).

-I desperately wanted to proffer the unicorn hat to the First Minister.
-(Incase you you don’t know, the unicorn is the national symbol of Scotland so that’s not complete star-struck madness) but knew what my daughter’s (not unreasonable) reaction would be.
+In case you don’t know, the unicorn is the national symbol of Scotland.
+I desperately wanted to proffer the unicorn hat to the First Minister but knew what my daughter’s (not unreasonable) reaction would be.

-Divided, I did nothing, the moment passed and she thanked us and moved on.
+Divided, I did nothing, the moment passed.
+She thanked us and moved on.

 A Happy, Happy Heart

-Nicola Sturgeon left us all with the impression that her brief stop in Crieff had been a joy (and a bit of a party).
+Nicola Sturgeon left us all with the impression that her brief stop in Crieff had been a joy.
+It had felt like a bit of a party.

 There was a wonderful sense of community and happiness while she was in the room, that I’m sure we all took home to our individual houses.

-I’m certain the ambience of the wonderful Christmas displays at the Nutcracker helped, but I know too what she brought into the room and I’ve never experienced it from a person before.
+I’m certain the ambience of the wonderful Christmas displays at the Nutcracker helped, but I know too what she brought into the room.
+I’ve never experienced it from a person before.

 And thank you Nicola Sturgeon for the calm and kindness that you are.